p2p-org/flow-indexer/README.md

 - add event name and queue in the tasks lib [tasks repository](./main/src/lib/tasks.repository.ts)
 - subscribe your processor hanlders on the target queue messages in [module service](./main/src/apps/modules/new_module/index.ts)

-# How to add new chain to the platform

-Currently we added Moonbeam network to the streamer.

-Due to the custom metadata we created the `moonbeam` brahcn in the repo with changed polkadot api initialization and removed staking-related queries.

-In general you can spin up a new process of streamer with changed `SUBSTRATE_URI` in .env

-Streamer will see if this network exists in in the `networks` table, if not - new network record will be created, and new data will be stored in the DB with the new `network_id` value.